SOLVM/solvm/content/work/nato-caliph.md

 [[layers]]
 head = "Lyrics"
 template = "fm_layer_content"
-text = "The heading above is my favorite lyric from STL Emcee and activist Nato Caliph.
-This is what it means, if you think this work is hard—then you have no idea how hard it is to work to be the best.
-And making it in the music business is not for the faint of heart.
-And let's be real here, building your own career and running your own business is no small challenge.\n\n## The Build\n\nNato Caliph was releasing a new album and need a full refresh: new logo, photos and website.
+text = "The heading above is a lyric from STL emcee and activist Nato Caliph.
+Making it in the music business is not for the faint of heart, neither is building and running your business — no matter what it is — from the ground up.\n\n## The Build\n\nNato Caliph was releasing a new album and needed a full refresh: new logo, photos and website.
 It was time to build."
 [[layers]]
 template = "fm_layer_quote"
 text = "Ben FTW!"